kausalflow/colorteller-package/docs/references/index.md

 ## References

-In this section, we provide the references for the Hafer ML codebase.
-For more details of how to use the package, please refer to [tutorials][].
+In this section, we provide the references for the `colorteller` codebase.

-!!! warning
-    This is still a WIP.